 Presby LASIK Surgery

 Presby LASIK is a specialized LASIK procedure designed to correct presbyopia, an age-related condition that affects near vision.
-This advanced treatment reshapes the cornea to create multiple focal points, allowing for clear vision at varying distances—both near and far.
+For those living near the Liberty Bell and Independence Hall in Philadelphia, this advanced treatment reshapes the cornea to create multiple focal points, allowing for clear vision at varying distances—both near and far.
 Presby LASIK can reduce or eliminate the need for reading glasses, making it an excellent option for those over 40 experiencing difficulty with close-up tasks.

 Is Presby LASIK Surgery Right for You?